sayyammshah/inx-service-ca/documentation/PathAliasGuide.md

 ```

+2. Configure `.vscode/settings.json` with `"typescript.preferences.importModuleSpecifier": "shortest"`

+   - This will help to keep import paths shorter w.r.t which forder your in.

+3. Setup Aliases resolver

+   - Now this will work well in dev mode but it will throw errors when you try to create build.
+   - To resolve that install `tsc-alias` package which will resolve all you're aliases at build time.

+### Optional

-- Configure ESLint configurations to display error on relative imports
+- If you prefer to show error on not using alias import configure ESLint configurations to display error on relative imports

 ```js
 // eslint.config.js